 Why intimate?
 Because you'll feel more comfortable if there's not a ton of people looking at you, we wish to capture your love, and it's easier for you to show it if you're almost alone.

-We love museums (when it's allowed to photoshoot there), architectural buildings, rooftops, baroque corridors or rooms, parks, and narrow streets - so there's a ton of different choices and we always scout locations a couple of days before the session just to find a couple of nice spots.
+We love museums (when it's allowed to photoshoot there), architectural buildings, rooftops during sunset, baroque corridors or rooms in hotels, parks, and narrow streets - so, there's a ton of different choices!
+We always scout locations for our photo shoot a couple of days before the session just to find a couple of nice spots.

 What to wear

 For weddings, it's easy.
 Most of you will be wearing a white wedding dress and a suit.
 However, things can get crazy when it comes to engagement and couples sessions.
-Locations and outfits go hand in hand for us, because they play a huge role in how we shoot, edit and ultimately how the entire images' mood and focus are perceived by the viewer.
-If the location is noisy, it's better to choose really simple clothing options without patterns, so the focus is on emotion and the subject of the image.
+Locations and outfits go hand in hand for us.
+They play a huge role in how we shoot, edit, and ultimately how the entire images' mood is perceived by the viewer.
+If the location is noisy, it's better to choose simple clothing options without patterns, so the focus is on emotion and the subject of the image, and the other way around.

-We typically recommend neutrals and earthy tones - this does not always mean brown or gray.
+We typically recommend neutrals and earthy tones - but this does not always mean brown or gray.
 Forest green, burgundy, black, camel, or even white can look fab in photos.
 A lot of the time the colors you're wearing will reflect onto one another because the light is bouncing off of it.
 So, we recommend avoiding reds, oranges, and pinks for the most part.
+However, if you are looking for a 'night out' style and plan to have your photoshoot during the evening - a sequin dress, pink, black, or red are the way to go.

 Choose comfort over looks and think about the conditions and locations we are going to be shooting in and plan around it.
-Your outfit should represent who you are and you will look more comfortable in the photos as well.
+Your outfit should represent who you are, and you will look more comfortable in the photos.
 Ultimately, we want you guys to look like yourselves because the focus is on the emotions.

-Brides would typically have a bouquet, and for engagement sessions, you can for example bring a flower - a single rose, white lily or white anthurium can be very elegant and provide you with something to hold in your hands - if you're nervous it helps a lot!
+Brides would typically have a bouquet, and for engagement or pre-wedding sessions, you can for example bring a flower - a single rose, white lily, or white anthurium can be very elegant and provide you with something to hold in your hands - if you're nervous it helps a lot!
+Try not to carry anything with you that you wouldn’t want in the photos and keep items in your pockets to a minimum.

 Hair + Makeup

-A lot of people ask us whether or not they should get their hair and makeup done by a pro.
+Many people ask us whether or not they should get their hair and makeup done by a pro.
 Our answer is always “whatever will make you feel best, do that.”
+The loose hairstyle looks great when you twirl, walk and can look very romantic during windy days as it adds movement to your photos.
+If you need help finding a good hair/make-up salon in Belgrade, ask us, we'll be happy to recommend it.

 How will the photos be delivered to us?

 To shorten the waiting period we deliver our photos through online services.
-When your photos are finished, we will send you a link to your personal online gallery where you can preview, download and share your photos.
-The gallery will remain online for at least a month.
+When your photos are finished, we will send you a link to your personal online gallery where you can preview, download, and share your photos.
+The gallery will remain online for at least three months.
 Photos can be downloaded in full resolution or adjusted for the web.
 You can share the gallery with your friends and family and according to your preference, you can hide the photos you do not wish to show publicly.

 We're not sure how to pose

 You don't need to.
 We'll guide you and prompt you along the way.
-You just need to focus on each other, enjoy each other's company and show us love.
+You just need to focus on each other, enjoy each other's company and show us all that LOVE.
 Sometimes we'll act kinda silly to make you feel more relaxed.
-We love movement, so you can walk, hand in hand and just be with each other.
+We love movement, so you can walk, hand in hand, and just be with each other.
 Extra tip: Looking at your partner's eyes helps, so you don't need to look at our camera.

 Need specific advice?

-Here's what always looks good on pictures: A flowy white or black dress, subtle pattern with earthy tones clothes, a nice black or camel coat, white shirts for him, black pants, big pastel cozy sweaters, high heel shoes (only if you feel comfortable in them), neutral color scarfs etc. Love patterns?
-No problem, we just recommend that you combine it with one simpler piece.
+Here's what always looks good on pictures: A flowy white or black dress, subtle pattern with earthy tones clothes, a nice black or camel coat or a trench, white shirts for him, black pants, big pastel cozy sweaters, high heel shoes (only if you feel comfortable in them), ripped jeans and white shirts, neutral color scarfs, etc. Love patterns or glitter?
+No problem, we just recommend that you combine it with one simpler piece, for example, a sequin dress with an oversize black blazer jacket.
 Extra tip: If you both wear same-color clothes, it might look strange in the photos.
 Our personal favorite?
-Black long flowy dress + white shirt, black pants.
+Black long camisole dress + white shirt, black pants.
 Feel free to shoot us a pic or two of what you’re thinking and let us know if you have any questions.

 If you feel completely lost and need any more direction outside of the guide, here’s a link to a Pinterest board we’ve created with a little inspo if you need it!